keldering/Three-knob-WebSDRTuner/README.md

 (This to prevent unwanted keystrokes into to whatever software runs at the moment the TKKT is connected to the USB port).

-User interface states:
-1. At startup:
-Left-|--Mid--|-Right
--------Locked-------
-In this state the

-2.One press on the right button unlocks the the system and it displays it main screen default screen:
-Left-|--Mid--|-Right
--MOD-|--FRQ--|-DISP-
-AM   |FAST   |ZOOM
-       1kHz